RabadanLab/GBMsinglecell/README.md

 # Single-cell function library
+Custom code developed for the following publications:
-Custom code used in "Single-cell characterization of macrophages in glioblastoma reveals MARCO as a mesenchymal pro-tumor marker"
+- "Single-cell characterization of macrophages in glioblastoma reveals MARCO as a mesenchymal pro-tumor marker" by Chen*, Gartrell*, et al.
+- "ERK1/2 phosphorylation predicts survival following anti-PD-1 immunotherapy in recurrent glioblastoma" by Arrieta*, Chen*, et al.

 Dependencies: